odys-z/odys-z.github.io/sphinx/dev/issues/file-blocks.rst

             outputStream.flush();
         }

-    Conclusion (decision?): To reduce memory usage at the server side, no need to find better algorithm other than write a temporary file.
+    Conclusion (decision?): To optimize memory usage at the server side, no need to find better algorithm other than write a temporary file.